by Admissions Ally BHSc Coaches Last updated May 10, 2020

 Quality, not quantity is key, so pick one or two unique points and talk about them at length, rather than writing a bunch of random points that are not fully thought through.

-For example, last year’s first Supplementary Application question asked applicants to share their thoughts on this piece of artwork:
+For example, the 2019/2020 Supplementary Application question asked applicants to share their thoughts on this piece of artwork:

-Many individuals touched on colonialism and our impact on Indigenious populations.
+Many individuals touched on colonialism and our impact on Indigenous populations.
 While these are good points to discuss, evaluators likely received hundreds of similar answers.

 So, how can you set yourself apart in this case?